Can Pheromone Perfumes Make You More Attractive to the Opposite Sex?

-Even if the pheromones are real, it’s important to see where they are sourced from, says Kerry Hughes, an ethnobotanist, herbalist, and author.
+Even if the pheromones in pheromone perfumes are real, it’s important to see where they are sourced from, says Kerry Hughes, an ethnobotanist, herbalist, and author.
 “You should look to see if they are indeed human pheromones, as some are made from dog or pig pheromones,” she says.
 “These would only be effective on dogs or pigs.”

 In addition, there are a lot of obstacles to producing or synthesizing human hormones to use in a spray or perfume, which is why most commercial pheromone products use plant compounds to reproduce the effect.
 But similar to human pheromones, “plant pheromones” may work but not necessarily the way they’re advertised, Hughes says.

 “We know that plant compounds, like lavender and chamomile, can be used to reduce stress and enhance relaxation,” says Talbott.
 “So if stress is interfering with mood and suppressing libido, then we can use ‘plant pheromones’ to reduce stress.
 And if you’re less stressed then maybe your sex drive increases a bit.”

 Can pheromone perfumes make someone fall in love with you?

 After seeing all the slick ads, you might think that pheromones would induce someone to fall in love with you or that it would put you, or a love interest, “in the mood” romantically.